ehealthsuisse/EPR-by-example/files/RetrieveDocumentSet.md

 - *ActiveParticipant*: Element of information related to the primary system performing the query.
 - *ActiveParticipant*: Element with information on the authenticated user initiating the request.
 - *ActiveParticipant*: Element with information on the responding service endpoint.
 - *ParticipantObjectIdentification*: Element with request message related information.

+*TODO* Update with gazelle example

 ## Security Requirements